 - If you select the POST HTTP method, you can optionally add POST data to send along with your request.
 By default the data will be sent as 'application/x-www-form-urlencoded' in the body of the request.
 Example: 'username' in the Field input and 'email@example.com' in the value input.
 Add as much POST data as you need by clicking on the 'add another field' link.
 More POST data fields will appear.
 You can also POST arbitrary data like XML or JSON by clicking on the 'Change to data block' link and then putting your raw data in the 'POST Block:' field.
 You'll likely need to add a Request Header for Content-Type you're sending.

-- If you'd like to verify that a particular string is being returned, type the string into the optional 'Content String' field and set it to either 'Contains' or 'Does not contain'.
-The HTTP content returned is not inspected if this field is left blank.
+- If you'd like to verify that particular words appear or do not appear on the webpage being checked, type the words you're checking for into the optional 'Content String' field and set it to either 'Contains' or 'Does not contain'.
+The website's content is not inspected if this field is left blank.

 - Set a time out.
 The default 5 seconds works fine for most situations.

 - Set the Sensitivity.
 High is usually appropriate.
 Some web hosts have intermittent periods of time when they don't respond quickly.
 For a visitor this might not be a big deal if it is intermittent, but it might mean you'll get more "FAIL" responses than you anticipate.
 In those cases, set the Sensitivity lower.

 - Set the notifications for this check.
 More information about notifications.

 You can use this check to verify your website is returning different content for mobile browsers by sending different headers.

 The content returned doesn't have to be HTML - for instance, you can use this check to see if a PDF file is being returned by verifying return header 'Content-Type' is set to value 'application/pdf'.